deepkaran/sandbox/indexing/DeploymentPlan.md

 USING GSI
 WITH `{"nodes": ["127.0.0.1:9106"], "defer_build": true}`'```

-Index index_abv gets deployed on node 127.0.0.1:9001 and build is not triggered
+Index index_abv gets deployed on node 127.0.0.1:9001 and build is not triggered.

 ```BUILD INDEX ON `beer-sample`(index_abv, index_type) USING GSI;```